jubnzv/iec-checker/README.md

 This will gives you the following output:
 ```
+Report for test/st/dead-code.st:
-Report for test/st/dead-code.st:[PLCOPEN-L17] 17:6 Each IF instruction should have an ELSE clause
+[PLCOPEN-L17] 17:6 Each IF instruction should have an ELSE clause
+[UnusedVariable] 15:5 Found unused local variable: A
 [UnreachableCode] 25:7 Code block will never be reached
 [UnreachableCode] 20:7 Code block will never be reached
 [UnreachableCode] 9:10 Code block will never be reached